Honor Society & Awards

 Ancient & Classical Languages Award

 In 2000, the department created an annual Ancient & Classical Languages award to honor an advanced language student.
 The winner receives a gift, a certificate, and the recognition of having his/her name engraved on a perpetual plaque displayed in Nazareth Hall.
-The 2017 winner was Curtis Baum.
+The 2020 winner is Katherine Streckert.

 Zondervan Greek, Hebrew, and Theology Awards